DMVis/DMVis/documentation/components/label.md

 ## backgroundOpacity

 - Type: `number | string`
-- Defaults: `opacity`
+- Defaults: `textOpacity`

 Opacity of the background behind the label.
-Defaults to `opacity`.

 ## hasPointerEvents